 - The CIA would not need to use released felons to sell tobacco; they could simply nationalize tobacco sales, and double the tax on them.
 Instead, released felons might be steered in the direction of employment in less populated areas, such as forestry or fishing.
 Thus the danger of infecting our schoolchildren with HIV, through use of released felons who may have been infected with HIV in prison, might be mitigated.

 A Preferable Alternate Strategy: Legalization and Taxation of Recreational Drugs

 I suggest a second alternate strategy, that of legalizing and taxing recreational drugs.
-I’ve discussed the benefits of this strategy in a prior blog …
+I have discussed the benefits of this strategy in a prior blog …

-LInk: “What Could We Expect in Federal, State and Local Revenue Increases if Recreational Drugs Were Legalized?” by Alice B. Clagett, https://wp.me/p2Rkym-8yL ..
+Link: “What Could We Expect in Federal, State and Local Revenue Increases if Recreational Drugs Were Legalized?” by Alice B. Clagett, published on 20 April 2018; updated … https://wp.me/p2Rkym-8yL ..